storj-archived/blog/content/post/engineering/a-brief-overview-of-kademlia-and-its-use-in-various-decentralized-platforms.md

 The Kademlia protocol consists of four Remote Procedure Calls (RPCs):

-**1. PING**: probes a node to see if it’s online
+1. **PING**: probes a node to see if it’s online
-**2. STORE**: instructs a node to store a key-value pair **3.
-FIND_NODE**: returns information about the k nodes closest to the target id **4.
-FIND_VALUE**: similar to the FIND_NODE RPC, but if the recipient has received a STORE for the given key, it just returns the stored value
+2. **STORE**: instructs a node to store a key-value pair
+3. **FIND_NODE**: returns information about the k nodes closest to the target id
+4. **FIND_VALUE**: similar to the FIND_NODE RPC, but if the recipient has received a STORE for the given key, it just returns the stored value

 #### Kademlia in Storj